glyh/on_pal/thoughts/selector_pattern.md

 a = a + 1
 ```

-So what you explain is that: `a` is first bind to value `1`, and then rebind to value `a + 1` which is `2`.
+So you explain: `a` is first bind to value `1`, and then rebind to value `a + 1` which is `2`.
 But we all see the language is just trying to mimic imperative language, but there's nothing to feel shame about because it's more intuitive!

 ## Selector: setter counter part to getter in functional language